 10 Perth campsites by the water »

 If you’re hoping for a more off-grid camping experience, book a site at the Jarrahfall Bush Camp.
 Just outside of Dwellingup, this charming campground is set amongst marri and jarrah forests and is close to the North and South Dandalup Dams.
 There are also a variety of trails across the expansive property, just note you’ll need to bring your own drinking water with you.

 Stock up on fresh fruit at Vergone's

 Vergone’s Fruit Stall is a Dwellingup institution.
 Open from Thursday to Sunday from 8am to 5pm (and open daily during December and January), the stall stocks a wide range of fresh fruit and vegetables alongside delicious homemade treats, soups and jams, and Pinjarra Bakery pies.
 If you're visiting, keep an eye out for treats using seasonal fruits from the area – the orange cake made from fresh Harvey produce is a clear highlight.

 Hit local walking and mountain bike trails

 The 8-kilometre Marrinup Loop Mountain Bike Trail in the neighbouring town of Holyoake is an easy-to-follow ride starting at the old Marrinup townsite.
 It passes some of Australia’s oldest rocks, native jarrah forest, and plenty of redgum trees.
 The track itself varies from flat sections to hill climbs, and as there’s a shorter, four-kilometre shortcut option, it’s a great track for kids who are trying mountain biking for the first time.

-The dog-friendly King Jarrah Walk Trail is a popular walking option.
+The King Jarrah Walk Trail is a popular walking option.
 The 18-kilometre loop takes you through lush jarrah forest, where you’ll pass the 300-year-old tree known as the King Jarrah.
 The trail begins at the old Nanga Mill townsite within the Lane Poole Reserve, follows the Murray River, and uses an old logging railway formation with bridge sites crossing Dawn Creek.
-It takes around five hours to complete, and your dog will need to be on a leash at all times.
+It takes around five hours to complete.

 Drive the Captain Fawcett 4WD Trail